Are you a Squid?

 Road rule #4

-Comfort, and this one deserves sub categories.
+Comfort and this one deserves subcategories.
 As I’ve put in hours on the road, my butt, feet, legs, neck—and did I say butt—have paid the price.
 Feeling like someone paddled me for an hour is no fun.
 OK, maybe it can be fun but not when riding a motorcycle.
 That kind of fun needs to be accompanied by orgasmic release for it to stay fun.
 Somehow I don’t get that on the back of a bike…not yet anyway.
 (Insert naughty thoughts here).
+Skimping on this one is sure to have you seeing your trusted back specialists more than you need to.

 The Equivalent in the Bedroom